-NHCC has experienced recurring operating losses, negative cash flows from operations, a working capital deficit and has a total negative net position of \$1,151,013 at December 31, 2022 and is dependent on the continuation of federal, state and local subsidies, certain of which have or are scheduled to end or be reduced.
-These matters raise substantial doubt about NHCC's ability to continue as a going concern.
-NHCC is continuously striving to improve its operating results by continuing to progress with collecting patient accounts, through cash flows provided by government subsidies for the funding of capital projects and by participating in certain Value-Based Payment ("VBP") and Quality Incentive Payment ("QIP") Programs.
-NHCC has also undertaken a number of initiatives, including the renegotiation of commercial managed care contracts, changes to medical management practices, improved supply chain, inventory management, rightsizing of personnel and further cost reductions.
+NHCC has experienced recurring operating losses, negative cash flows from operations, a working capital deficit and has a total negative net position of \$1,227,057 at December 31, 2023 and is dependent on the continuation of federal, state and local subsidies, certain of which have or are scheduled to end or be reduced.
+These matters raise doubt about NHCC's ability to continue as a going concern.
+NHCC has continued progress on its initiatives, including the renegotiation of commercial managed care contracts, improved revenue cycle processes, improved procurement processes, and further cost reductions.
 Nassau County Interim Finance Authority ("NIFA") currently has oversight of the operations of Nassau Health Care Corporation and in that capacity reviews certain operational aspects of the Corporation.